THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 Jesus then goes on to tell the tale of a rich man whose land produced plenty of crops, so he built huge barns to store all of his grain for the future.
 This man was very satisfied with himself, thinking that he was prepared for the future and could now relax and enjoy his life.
 Little did he know that the very night when he expressed his deep sense of security and self-satisfaction, that God required his life.
 Next, Jesus states that this is what happens to those who store up treasures for themselves on earth, but have not been rich in their hearts toward God.
 It is at this point in Luke when Jesus goes on to discuss how He clothes the birds of the air and the lilies of the field.
 He reminds His little flock not to worry, for the good shepherd is guarding them and it is His good pleasure to give them eternal life with Him.

 The message of the parable of the rich fool is quite powerful.
 Frequently, we waste our lives building up wealth for what is ultimately, no matter how long we live, short-term satisfaction.
-We often neglect the important things that we have been given like the scriptures, our families, the glory and beauty of creation, and sharing the sacred soul-saving message of Jesus Christ with the people around us- all to build things that will one day burn to ashes.
-Why do we not instead, expend maximum effort building for eternity?
+We often neglect the important things that we have been given like the scriptures, our families, the glory and beauty of creation, and sharing the sacred soul-saving message of Jesus Christ with the people around us – all to build things that will one day burn to ashes.
+Why do we not instead, expend maximum effort building up eternal treasure in heaven?
 Where we focus our time and our efforts on this earth reveals where our hearts truly are, no matter what we say with our mouths.

 In Luke 16:19-31, Jesus tells the parable of the rich man and the beggar Lazarus.
 Jesus describes how the wealthy man had a sumptuous life, full of fine wine, food and clothing, while the poor man Lazarus had nothing, and begged for food every day, desiring even to have the crumbs off the rich man’s table.
 Lazarus was also covered with sores, which were licked by the dogs as he lay on the ground in agony.